ckormanyos/wide-integer/README.md

 Inclusion of a single C++11 header file is all that is needed.

-Wide-Integer has been tested on numerous compilers and is specifically designed for efficiency and portability.
+Wide-Integer has been tested on numerous compilers and is specifically designed for efficiency in small to medium bit counts such as 128 or 256.
+Portability of the code has been another point of focus.
 Special care has been taken to test in certain high-performance embedded real-time programming environments.

 Easy application follows via a typedef or alias.
 The defined type can be used very much like a built-in unsinged integral type.